mg747/gfit-and-wellness/README.md

 3. [Font Awesome 5.13.1:](https://fontawesome.com/)
     - Font Awesome was used on all pages throughout the website to add icons for aesthetic and UX purposes.
 4. [jQuery:](https://jquery.com/)
-    - jQuery came with Bootstrap to make the navbar responsive but was also used for the smooth scroll function in JavaScript.
+    - jQuery came with Materialize to make the navbar responsive.
 5. [Git](https://git-scm.com/)
     - Git was used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub.
 6. [GitHub:](https://github.com/)